Role-based access control in Azure AI Studio

 • Microsoft.DocumentDB/databaseAccounts/write

-Within the key vault, the user or service principal must have create, get, delete, and purge access to the key through a key vault access policy.
+Within the key vault, the user or service principal must have the create, get, delete, and purge access to the key through a key vault access policy.
 For more information, see Azure Key Vault security.

 Scenario: Use an existing Azure OpenAI resource